 Garden centres have dwarf golden rod that grows no more than 18 to 24 inches tall.
 Wild varieties grow up to 3 feet in height.

 Golden rod can be invasive, as the root crown sends up more stems each year.
 You can divide a plant in the spring by dividing the root with a sharp shovel blade.
 If you have a small garden, keep the size of the plant manageable by dividing the root in the Spring.
-If you have ample space, add golden rod to the front of a hedgegrow.
-Golden rod is medicinal as well as being a source for yellow natural dye.
+Share the extras with neighbors to add more nectar and pollen sources in your community.
+But if you have ample space, add golden rod to the front of a hedgegrow.
+Golden rod is medicinal as well as being an excellent source for yellow natural dye.

 Plant a perennial for the bees

-As you are planning your spring garden, remember to plant perennials for the bees, too.
-These 5 offer benefit to you and them.
+As you are planning your spring garden, remember to plant bee-friendly perennials for better pollination and increased biodiversity.
+These 5 perennials offer benefit to you and the pollinators.
+They aren’t the only options though.
+Consider comfrey, echinacea, oregano, lavender, mint, lemon balm, and many other medicinal herbs that are beneficial to both you and the bees.
 It’s a win-win when you plant for the bees.